21huntmik/codeCamp2021/README.md

 ### Current Bugs

 - [x] No variability in CS final math course selection.
+- [x] Mystery IT-3300 not registering

 ### Features Actively in Development

-- [ ] Allow functionality for IT major
+- [x] Allow functionality for IT major
 - [x] Change CS from having theory/app dev elective choices to allowing full elective selection
 - [x] Allow users to select which math class they would like to take
+- [x] Implement system to generate 100 different schedules
+- [x] Design and build a ranking system for schedules
+- [x] Produce 3 best plans to the front-end
-- [ ] 3 schedule permutation front end display prototype
+- [x] 3 schedule permutation front end display prototype
-- [ ] "Desired Graduation Date" input (just front end, not functional)
+- [x] "Desired Graduation Date" input (just front end, not functional)
 - [ ] Hover Descriptions

 ### Planned Features

 - [ ] Build an effective web-scraper to gather correct requirements for all majors at UTU
-- [ ] Generate and display 3 schedule permutations
+- [x] Generate and display 3 schedule permutations
-- [ ] Account for courses that do not follow the same permission structures as most
+- [x] Account for courses that do not follow the same permission structures as most
 - [ ] Implement a "Desired Graduation Date" input feature; rework the backend algorithm
 - [x] Allow users to export a desired plan as a pdf
 - [ ] Better the user experience by adding extra features such as hover descriptions in applicable circumstances